andreatulimiero/andreatulimiero.github.io/_posts/2018-04-17-competitive-programming-as-a-sudoku.markdown

 date:   2018-04-17 +0200
 categories: articles
 ---
+# TL;DR
+Solving competitive programming challenges everyday will help you recognise algorithms’ patterns in order to be able to craft better code in less time

+# The whole story
 *Competitive programming is a mind sport in which participants are required to write computer programs to solve a set of logical and mathematical problems - Wikipedia*

 But what does it mean that you should take it as a *Sudoku*? <br>